-By default, files with the .sql extension are assumed to be T-SQL rather than PL/SQL on Windows platforms.
-If you are using Windows and have PL/SQL files with the .sql extension, configure Fortify Static Code Analyzer to treat them as PL/SQL.
-To change the default behavior, set the sourceanalyzer -b <build\id> -sql-language TSQL <files> or
+On Windows platforms, Fortify Static Code Analyzer assumes that files with the .sql extension are T-SQL rather than PL/SQL.
+If you have PL/SQL files with the .sql extension on Windows, you must configure Fortify Static Code Analyzer to treat them as PL/SQL.